 Does COBRA Protect You and Your Family?

-If you or your family has a qualifying event, like losing your job for any reason but gross misconduct, quitting your job, or your employer reducing your hours, dying, or getting a divorce, and you answer "yes" to any of the following questions, you are probably eligible for COBRA:
+If you or your family has a qualifying event, like losing your job for any reason other than gross misconduct, quitting your job, or your employer reducing your hours, dying, or getting a divorce, and you answer "yes" to any of the following questions, you are probably eligible for COBRA:

 - Do you work for a private-sector employer or state or local government with 20 or more employees?